-Opening balance as on 01 April 2019 127.73
+Opening balance as on 01 April 2020 127.73

-Add: Equity Component of Compound Financial Instrument •
+Add: Equity Component of Compound Financial Instrument -

-Closing balance as on 31 March 2020 127.73
+Closing balance as on 31 March 2021 127.73

-(a) On implementation of Ind AS, RPS has been separated into equity and liability component, being a Compound Financial Instrument under Ind AS 109, based on the terms of the agreement.
+On implementation of Ind AS, Redeemable Preference Shares(RPS) has been separated into equity and liability component, being a Compound Financial Instrument under Ind AS 109, based on the terms of the agreement.
 On issuance of the RPS, the fair value of the liability component is determined using a market rate for an equivalent instrument.
 This amount is classified as a financial liability measured at amortised cost untill it is extinguished on redemption.
-The remainder of the proceeds is recognised and included in Other equity.
+The remainder of the proceeds is recognised and included in other equity.
 The carrying amount of the equity portion is not remeasured in subsequent years.

-Notes annexed to and forming part of Financial Statements for the year ended 31 March 2020 (All amounts in INR lakhs, unless otherwise stated)
+Notes annexed to and forming part of financial statements for the year ended 31 March 2021 (All amounts in INR lakhs, unless otherwise stated)